TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 - Where RuboCop takes its various rules from and how one could group them.
 - How to install and configure RuboCop.
 - How RuboCop interacts with RubyLSP and VSCode.
-- What the differences between RuboCop in the CLI and in your VSCode are.
 - What cyclomatic complexity and ABC metrics are.

 ### Convention time again